datalab-org/datalab/pydatalab/docs/plugins.md

 ## Custom item types

-Beyond data blocks, a deployment can register **custom item types** new top-level item models that are served through the same generic endpoints as the built-in `samples`, `cells`, `starting_materials` and `equipment` types, and advertised at `/info/types`.
+Beyond data blocks, a deployment can register **custom item types**: new top-level item models that are served through the same generic endpoints as the built-in `samples`, `cells`, `starting_materials` and `equipment` types, and advertised at `/info/types`.

 A custom item type is a subclass either of an existing item model (to extend it) or of the base `Item` model (for a wholly new type).
-At a minimum, it **must** declare its own unique `type` literal (this should be treated as namespaced the per-deployment to avoid collisions):
+At a minimum, it **must** declare its own `type` literal, which must not collide with a built-in type and must begin with an underscore, reserving the un-prefixed namespace for built-in types:

 ```python
 from typing import Literal